Sign up to explore more

-Discover the Global Legacy and Lineage of the Coulson Surname
+Discover the Global Legacy of the Coulson Surname

 The surname Coulson finds its origins in England, first appearing in records during the early 15th century.
 As a patronymic surname, it likely derived from the given name "Cole," meaning "son of Cole" or "son of Nicholas," reflecting a common naming practice of the time.
 This surname has served as both a family name and a given name, indicating its versatility and historical depth within English-speaking communities.